dmbarbour/wikilon/docs/AboutAO.md

 A dictionary application might be understood as a (potentially mutable) view of the dictionary.
 While dictionary applications must ultimately be bootstrapped by services outside a dictionary, it is possible and preferable that the majority of dictionary app code be expressed within the same dictionary.

 Updates to the dictionary must use dataflows similar to spreadsheets.
-Spreadsheets, iPython notebooks, and web applications are viable bases for developing dictionary applications.
+Spreadsheets, iPython notebooks, and web applications are viable inspirations for developing dictionary applications.

 ## AO Design Motivations